ke-zhang-rd/nullspace/docs/source/philosophy.rst

 Philosophy
 ==========

 If there are multiple end effectors need to coordinate move together.
+We manipulate those EE by define a virtual obejct among those EE.

 If we define it in a seriously way.

-There are a Object define by the connection(virtual connection) between ee.
-This Object could have a orientation and position if a frame fix on it.
+This object could have a orientation and position if a frame fix on it.

 If the number of end effector(num)

 N = 2, X is a line

 N = 3, X is a triangle

 N = 4, X is a tetrahedron